bazelbuild/bazel/site/en/query/quickstart.md

 ### Running a build

-To start, build this project using Bazel to create the executable.

-Next, run the executable to provide a menu of what the Cafe has to offer.
+This project contains a main method inside of `Runner.java` that you can execute to print out a menu of the Cafe.
+Build the project using Bazel with the command `bazel build` and use `:` to signal that the target is named `runner`.
+See [target names](https://bazel.build/concepts/labels#target-names) to learn how to reference targets.

 To build this project, paste this command into a terminal:

 ```posix-terminal
 bazel build :runner
 ```

 Your output should look something like this if the build is successful.

 ```bash
 INFO: Analyzed target //:runner (49 packages loaded, 784 targets configured).
 INFO: Found 1 target...